In my youth, I worked at a local social club. Non-alcoholic options consisted of a few bottles of Kaliber, a non-alcoholic beer brewed by Guinness.

-Here are my thoughts on these, starting from the worst.
+Here are my thoughts on booze-free beers available, ranked from the worst to the best.

 Apparently, it’s brewed according to the famous German purity law, the Reinheitsgebot, but like Becks itself, this shares little in common with good quality German beer.